256dpi/fire/README.md

 }
 ```

-- Note: Fields of the type `*bson.ObjectId` are treated as optional relationships.
-Also the field should have the `json:"-"` struct tag to be excluded from the generated attributes object.
+- Fields of the type `*bson.ObjectId` are treated as optional relationships
+- To one relationships can also have additional tags.

+_Note: To one relationship fields should be excluded from the generated attributes object by using the `json:"-"` struct tag._

 #### Has Many Relationships

-Fields that have a `fire.HasMany` as their type define the inverse of a to one relationship and also require the `fire:"name:type"` struct tag:
+Fields that have a `fire.HasMany` as their type define the inverse of a to one relationship and require the `fire:"name:type"` struct tag:

 ```go
 type Post struct {